easybuilders/easybuild-docs/docs/policies/ai.md

 ### Examples of contribution statements

-Examples:
+Examples of statements to declare the use of AI are:

 * I used CoPilot to code this PR.
 * ChatGPT was used to summarise the existing code, but the code was written by me.
-* Claude was used to produce documentation describing the CLI.
+* Claude was used to produce documentation describing the contribution.

 ## Changelog